Fructose: structure, food sources, metabolism & health impact

 • sucrose;

-• molasses, where it makes up to 10 percent of the weight of the product;
+• molasses, where it makes up to 10% of the weight of the product;

-• maple syrup, which contains about 63 percent by weight of sucrose;
+• maple syrup, which contains about 63% by weight of sucrose;

-• high fructose corn syrup or HFCS, where it makes up to 90 percent of the weight of the product.
-HFCS is used by the food industry, for example to sweeten soft drinks.[34]
+• high fructose corn syrup or HFCS, where it makes up to 90% of the weight of the product.
+HFCS is used by the food industry, for example, to sweeten soft drink.[4]

 Except for sucrose and sucrose-containing foods and beverages, in all other cases it is present in its free form.
-Obviously, the richest source is the pure crystalline form, often used as a sweetener.
+Notably, the richest source is the pure crystalline form, often used as a sweetener.

 Intestinal absorption

-The free fructose in the small intestine can arise from the hydrolysis of sucrose or be ingested as such.
+The free fructose in the small intestine can arise from the hydrolysis of sucrose or be ingested in its free form.

 The absorption of monosaccharides occurs in the small intestine, across the apical membrane of the enterocytes, and is mediated by specific transmembrane proteins that act as transporters.
 Fructose transporters belong to the glucose transporter family or GLUT family, proteins that mediate the facilitated diffusion of monosaccharides across the plasma membrane.
-In mammals, the GLUT family consists of 14 members, divided into three distinct classes, based on sequence homology and substrate selectivity.[31]
-Seven GLUT transporters can transport fructose, and, in the intestine, the most important are GLUT2 and GLUT5.
-The other five transporters, namely, GLUT7, GLUT9a/b, GLUT8, GLUT11, and GLUT12, have different degrees of fructose selectivity.[5]
+In mammals, the GLUT family consists of 14 members, divided into three distinct classes, based on sequence homology and substrate selectivity.[15]
+Seven GLUT transporters are capable of transporting fructose, and in the intestine the most important are GLUT2 and GLUT5.
+The other five transporters, namely, GLUT7, GLUT9a/b, GLUT8, GLUT11, and GLUT12, have different degrees of fructose selectivity.[13]

-Conversely, intestinal absorption of glucose and galactose is mainly mediated by the sodium-glucose linked transporter type I or SLGT1, a transmembrane protein belonging to the sodium-glucose cotransporter family.
-SGLT1 mediates an active transport of the two monosaccharides across the apical membrane, using as energy source the transmembrane electrochemical gradient of sodium ions.[33]
+Conversely, intestinal absorption of glucose and galactose is mainly mediated by the sodium-glucose linked transporter type I or SGLT1, a transmembrane protein belonging to the sodium-glucose cotransporter family.
+SGLT1 mediates active transport of the two monosaccharides across the apical membrane, using the transmembrane electrochemical gradient of sodium ions as an energy source.[16]

 GLUT5